Mayo Chiki!: Plot

-The story revolves around Kinjirō Sakamachi, a 16-year-old high school boy who suffers from gynophobia (abnormal fear of women), which makes his nose bleed every time he has physical contact with a female.
-While using the men's washroom, he accidentally discovers that the popular and handsome butler Subaru Konoe is in fact a girl.
-Now that Kinjirō knows about Subaru's secret, he must work together with Subaru and her sadistic mistress, Kanade Suzutsuki, to protect Subaru's secret from being discovered.
+The story is about Kinjirō Sakamachi, a 16-year-old high school boy who suffers from gynophobia (abnormal fear of women), which makes his nose bleed every time he has physical contact with a female.
+While using the men's washroom, he accidentally discovers the popular and handsome butler, Subaru Konoe, is a girl.
+Now Kinjirō knows about Subaru's secret, he must work together with Subaru and her sadistic mistress, Kanade Suzutsuki, to protect Subaru's secret from being discovered.